 Gestational Surrogacy and Your Partner

-If you have a partner or a spouse, he or she might be the first person you’ll discuss your surrogacy decision with.
-Understandably, a partner may be worried about how the pregnancy will affect your health, the changes it might make to your relationship, and what sort of contact you’ll have with the intended parent(s) after the baby is born.
+If you have a partner or a spouse, they might be the first person you’ll discuss your surrogacy decision with.
+Understandably, a partner may be worried about how the pregnancy will affect your health, the changes it might make to your relationship, and what sort of contact you’ll have with the intended parent(s).

-Update your partner on everything that’s happening or is going to happen – right from the beginning.
-Bring them along to your appointments (where appropriate!) and answer all their questions.
-Be as open with one another as possible – just as you would in any healthy relationship.
+Update your partner on everything that’s happening from the very beginning.
+Bring them along to your appointments and answer all their questions.
+Be as open with one another as possible; this will help your partner feel more confident.

 Everyone has a special reason for becoming a surrogate.
 Remind yourself and your partner of this reason whenever things get tough.
 Most importantly, focus on how the intended parent(s) will be looking forward to this child, and the incredible gift you’re giving them.